 9. Arnhem

-Distance from Amsterdam by train: 1 hour and 10 minutes
+Distance from Amsterdam by train: 1 hour 10 minutes

-Best time to visit: Spring for outdoor activities
+Best time to visit: Spring or early autumn for Hoge Veluwe National Park

 Where to stay: